Python String Replace Methods | Using replace() and More

 So, let’s dive into the world of Python string replace and enhance your coding skills together.

-TL;DR: How Do I Replace a Substring in Python?
+TL;DR: How Do I Replace a String in Python?

-The answer is simple: you use Python’s replace() method.
+The most common Python String replace technique is the replace() method.
+Used with the syntax, text.replace('Target_Text', 'Replacement-Text').
 Here’s a quick example to illustrate:

 text = 'Hello, World!'